leancodepl/corelibrary/docs/cqrs/pipeline/index.md

 # Pipeline

-The LeanCode CoreLibrary utilizes ASP.NET middlewares to create customized pipelines for handling requests and responses.
+The LeanCode CoreLibrary utilizes ASP.NET middlewares to create customized pipelines for handling commands/queries/operations.
 This section intends to showcase the setup of a basic pipeline and explore its inner workings.

 ## Packages